leograba/final_paper_tcc/README.md

 This repo contains some codes used in my final work for the undergraduation

-The *Develop* branch is the default branch for development purposes, so it holds the most up-to-date files, but there is no certainty wether there is something not working or unfinished.
+The *Develop* branch is the default branch for development purposes, so it holds the most up-to-date files, but there is no certainty whether there is something not working or unfinished.

 ## About the node modules installed